 - Some wholesale directories provide market intelligence, like SalesHoo with its Market Research Labs:

-On the basis of an Ideal Wholesale Supplier’s Profile, create few segments of target wholesalers to prioritize your searching efforts:
+On the basis of an Ideal Wholesale Supplier’s Profile, create few segments of target suppliers to prioritize your searching efforts:

-Define your search geography: domestic wholesalers enable faster shipping time, overseas suppliers can be cheaper and provide goods you won’t find in your country.
+Define your search geography: domestic wholesale vendors enable faster shipping time, overseas suppliers can be cheaper and provide goods you won’t find in your country.

-Alibaba is acquiring wholesalers from all corners of the world:
+Alibaba is acquiring wholesale suppliers from all corners of the world:

 2. Places to Find Wholesale Suppliers